jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (v) prescribing the conditions under which any parking place or transport station may be used:
     (vi) prescribing the charges to be paid to the relevant road controlling authority in connection with the use of any parking place or transport station, as measured by parking meters or in any other manner specified in the bylaws:
     (vii) providing for the removal of vehicles from parking places or transport stations or roads where those vehicles are using those places or stations in breach of the bylaws, and requiring the payment of the reasonable cost of such removal:
+    (viii) prescribing an infringement fee for any infringement offence involving parking in breach of a bylaw and in excess of a period fixed by a meter or otherwise:
   (p) providing that, subject to the erection of the prescribed signs, vehicles on roads must travel in 1 specified direction only:
   (q) prohibiting, subject to the erection of the prescribed signs, vehicles on a roadway turning from facing or travelling in 1 direction to facing or travelling in the opposite direction, or prohibiting vehicles on a road, other than vehicles of a specified class, from turning to the right or to the left:
   (r) prescribing, subject to the marking of lanes on the roadway, that on any road any traffic lane may be used or any turning movement may be made only by vehicles of specified classes or vehicles carrying specified classes of loads or no fewer than a specified number of occupants: